luischanci/chks/README.md

     ![equation](https://latex.codecogs.com/gif.latex?log(\eta)_{it}=\mathbf{x}_{it}\mathbf{\beta'}&plus;\epsilon_{it})

-    where, let's say that for instance there are three varaibles that form the index:
+    where, for instance, there are three variables that form the index (could be M variables):

     ![equation](https://latex.codecogs.com/gif.latex?\eta=\left(\sum_{m=1}^3{\delta_mY_m^\rho}\right)^{1/\rho})